The Soul-making School

 (she/her)

-Sil is a mother, grandmother, crone, co-author of Mothering & Daughtering, a teacher and a coach for women.
-She has been a gynecological nurse practitioner and psychotherapist.
+Sil is a mother, grandmother, crone, co-author of Mothering & Daughtering, a teacher, a facilitator for retreats, and a Jungian coach for women.
+She has been a women’s health nurse practitioner and psychotherapist.
 Sil had the incredible good-fortune of learning from the master teacher, and elder, Jungian author and analyst Marion Woodman.
 She completed Woodman’s BodySoulRhythms certification program (co-taught with Mary Hamilton and Ann Skinner) in 2008.
 In this program she was trained in dreamwork, archetypal psychology, and the art and science of listening to the wisdom of the body.

 Marion Woodman’s unique Jungian lineage focuses on bringing the archetypal Divine Feminine into our embodied, earthly lives.
-Sil considers Marion’s lineage her lineage- her spiritual motherline- and it has been her lifeline and alchemical container during difficult times.
-The genius of Woodman’s scholarship and her personal loving containment were crucial for Sil’s developing a capacity to meet difficulties with patience, courage, and compassion.
-By showing Sil how to honor her difficult passages as deeply meaningful and universal- essentially rites of passages- Woodman helped her to find infinitely resilient places in herself and to create her own alchemical container.
+Sil considers Marion’s lineage her lineage - her spiritual motherline - and it has been her lifeline and alchemical container during difficult times.
+Woodman helped her to find infinitely resilient places in herself and to cultivate inner capacity for patience, courage and compassion.

 Sandra Hilton (she/her)